 Ocampos is a skilled and versatile attacker who usually plays as a wide forward but can also be deployed as an attacking central midfielder or as a number 10.
 He can operate in tight spaces and demonstrates signficant tactical intelligence in creating space for his team to attack.

 His movement is a particular strength, and one complemented by sound timing when he makes runs to join attacks, to the extent he often loses his marker with clever out-to-in movements from the wing.
-As content moving towards play to support in build-up phases and he is determined to exploit spaces in behind, that same judgement means him also identifying the right moment to offer a passing option between the lines.
+As content moving towards play to support in build-up phases as he is determined to exploit spaces in behind, that same judgement means him also identifying the right moment to offer a passing option between the lines.

 He is a threat when attacking one-on-one and with space to pursue (above) when, because he can move either left or right while dribbling, defenders can’t simply encourage him on to his weaker foot.
 When doing so his impressive technique means him regularly beating his opponent; he similarly consistently beats defenders before advancing into the penalty area and creating a shooting opportunity for a teammate, but even if his delivery and the speed of his decision-making has improved during his time in Seville, his final ball too often lets him down.